treeverse/lakeFS/docs/reference/upgrade.md

 #### Migrating Google Storage data with gsutil

-[gsutil](https://cloud.google.com/storage/docs/gsutil) is a Python application that lets you access Cloud Storage from the command line.
+[gsutil](https://cloud.google.com/storage/docs/gsutil){: .button-clickable} is a Python application that lets you access Cloud Storage from the command line.
 We can use it for copying the data between the prefixes in the Google bucket, and later on removing it.

 For every affected repository, copy its data with: